 The transparency of your process is directly tied to its success.

-The infinite number of blog posts titled “What is Leadership?” provide ample evidence that leadership can be a challenge to define and measure.
+The infinite number of blog posts titled “What is Leadership?” provide ample evidence that leadership can be a challenge to both define and measure.
 The good news is that companies like SIGMA have done the “heavy lifting” for you!
 We researched and developed comprehensive leadership models, and created 360 degree assessments that measure leadership skills and leader character.
 Check them both out below, and contact us if you’d like more information.

 Regardless of the goals of your 360 feedback process, involving participants in the process will pay dividends.
 The most obvious way to do this is to involve them in selecting raters.
 They can be completely responsible for rater selection, or you can enlist a process where their immediate supervisor provides input on raters and/or approves the rater list.

 This approach obviously helps with employee buy-in, as well as providing a kick-start to supervisor/employee development discussions.